 - What does the treatment involve?

-- What are the benefits I might get?
+- What are the benefits I can expect?

-- How good are my chances of getting those benefits?
+- What are my chances of getting those benefits?

 - Will I still need to keep taking my other asthma medicines?